ml-cube/ml3-drift/README.md

 `ml3-drift` is an open source AI library that provides seamless integration of drift detection algorithms and techniques into Data Science Workflows.
 It does so by providing 3 main modules:
 - 🤖 **Monitoring Algorithms**: a collection of univariate and multivariate drift detection algorithms, both for batch and online settings.
 Some of them are implemented from scratch, while others are wrappers around existing libraries.
-- 🧩 **Framework Integrations**: this components allows the integration of drift detection algorithms into existing Machine Learning and AI frameworks, such as `scikit-learn` and `transformers (huggingface)`.
+- 🧩 **Framework Integrations**: these components allow the integration of drift detection algorithms into existing Machine Learning and AI frameworks, such as `scikit-learn` and `transformers (huggingface)`.
 This enables developers to easily add drift detection to their existing pipelines with minimal code changes.
-- 📊 **Distribution Analyzers**: a set of tools for analyzing the distribution of data and detecting drifts over time in a given static dataset.
+- 📊 **Distribution Analyzers**: a set of tools for analyzing the distribution of data and detecting drifts in a given dataset.

 ## ✅ Features